As autumn sets in, the days become colder and the nights are suddenly more brisk and chilly.

 Vitamin D3 is such a crucial nutrient for immune system health, preventing the occurrence of viruses such as the common cold and influenza, and reducing the development of many forms of cancer – particularly breast, colon, prostate, lung, blood and bone cancers.
 In preference to vaccinating oneself against just a couple of strains of influenza, isn’t it wiser to build and nourish the immune system so the body can defend itself against an entire spectrum of pathogens?

-We don’t receive large amounts of Vitamin D through our diet (it is found mainly in deep sea fish, egg yolks, butter, cream, liver and cod liver oil) so our primary source is through direct exposure to sunlight.
-We need approximately 40% of our body exposed for 8 minutes daily in Summer and 22 minutes in Winter.
-Supplementation is usually required in addition, and Vitamin D3 id available in capsule form, of highly absorbable liquid form.”
+We don’t receive large amounts of Vitamin D through our diet (it’s found mainly in deep sea fish, egg yolks, butter, cream, liver and cod liver oil) so our primary source is through direct exposure to sunlight.
+We need approximately 40% of our body exposed for 8 minutes daily in summer and 22 minutes in winter.
+Supplementation is usually required in addition, and Vitamin D3 ideally in highly absorbable liquid form.”

-Cook With A Healthier Oil – Switch To Coconut Oil
+Cook With A Healthier Oil

-Cooking with cold pressed olive oil is commonly known as the best, healthiest option.
-But there is something else which is brilliant, especially for the immune system, digestive system and heart – coconut oil.
 It looks a little different to traditional cooking oil in that it has a higher melting point, therefore you buy it solid in a jar, but it has an exquisite taste and a host of great properties which you can read more about here.
-You can use it for all sorts of applications, not just cooking.
-I do all my cooking with coconut oil and love the taste.
-Unlike many other oils, it isn’t as affected or damaged by heat and contains anti-fungal, anti-bacterial and anti-oxidant properties.
-Its a brilliant immune booster.

 There are loads more health benefits – visit the Coconut Research Center to see the huge list!